zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     `cat /var/zosmf/configuration/servers/zosmfServer/bootstrap.properties | grep izu.ssl.key.store.saf.keyring`

-    This will return a line like the following one:
+    This will return a line in the following format:

     `izu.ssl.key.store.saf.keyring=IZUKeyring.IZUDFLT`

-3. Run following commands as a superuser to import z/OSMF certificates:
+3. Run the following commands as a superuser to import z/OSMF certificates:

     **Note:** This should be the same keyring name as specified in the PARMLIB member for z/OSMF.
 For example, in SYS1.PARMLIB(IZUPRMxx) you will see a line like this: